edwardpmorris/FAST_D3-2_potential_of_copernicus/README.md

 ## Bibliography management

 A group bibliography has been created [here](https://www.zotero.org/groups/fast_d3-2_potential_of_copernicus).
-To add and edit citations you need to create an account on Zotero and request membership to the group.
+To add and edit citeations you need to create an account on Zotero and request membership to the group.
 Compiling the report automatically downloads the ciatation list from the zotero group library into the `report/.bib` file.
-In text citations are made using the [pandoc/rmarkdown syntax](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html)
+In text citations are made using [pandoc/rmarkdown syntax](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html) ; e.g., `[@first-author-surname_first-word-title_year-publication]`.